go-ozzo/ozzo-validation/README.md

 to provide the error code information.
 While the message of a validation error is often customized, the code is immutable.
 You can use error code to programmatically check a validation error or look for the translation of the corresponding message.

-If you are developing your own validation rules, you can use `validation.NewError()` to create a validation error which implements the aforementioned `Error` interface.
+If you are developing your own validation rules, you can use `ozzo.NewError()` to create a validation error which implements the aforementioned `Error` interface.

 ## Creating Custom Rules

-Creating a custom rule is as simple as implementing the `validation.Rule` interface.
+Creating a custom rule is as simple as implementing the `ozzo.Rule` interface.
 The interface contains a single method as shown below, which should validate the value and return the validation error, if any:

 ```go